breese/breese.github.io/_posts/2015-12-20-partiality-for-functions.md

 };
 {% endhighlight %}

 As different types have to be formatted in different ways, we need specializations for the different types that our class is going to support.
-The @int@ case from the example above is easily added using function overloading.
+The `int` case from the example above is easily added using function overloading.

 {% highlight c++ %}
 class formatter